A Natural Adaptive Process for Collective Decision-Making: The Result

-\Cref{fig:ternary} (left) shows a simulation of the urn process for the preference profile and corresponding majority margin matrix given in \Cref{ex:condorcetwinner}.
+\Cref{fig:ternary} (left) shows a simulation of the urn process for the preference profile and corresponding skew-comparison matrix given in \Cref{ex:condorcetwinner}.
 The urn process corresponds to a random walk within the shown triangle starting from the center (an almost uniform distribution).
 The first alternative in this profile is a Condorcet winner.
 From round 177 on, at least 90\% of the balls (45 of the 50) are labeled with the Condorcet winner except for three rounds.
-At this point, only 160 of the 900 voters were asked to compare two alternatives.
+At this point, only 160 of the 900 voters were asked for their preferences.
 The path is tilted to the left because a majority of voters prefer alternative 2 to alternative 3.
-Note that the process only depends on the majority margins and is thus independent of the number of voters.
+Note that the process only depends on the fractions of voters who prefer one alternative to another and is, thus, independent of the number of voters.
 Hence, if there are nine million---rather than nine hundred---voters whose preferences are distributed as in \Cref{ex:condorcetwinner}, the process could turn out exactly as shown in \Cref{fig:ternary}.
 In particular, the overwhelming majority of voters would never be queried for their preferences.

-We now give two other examples, for which the unique maximal lottery is not degenerate. \begin{example} Consider 900 voters, three alternatives, and the following preference profile $\p$, leading to a so-called Condorcet cycle or Condorcet paradox.
+We now give two other examples, for which the unique maximal lottery is not degenerate.

+\begin{example}[Condorcet cycle] Consider 900 voters, three alternatives, and the following preference profile $\p$, leading to a so-called Condorcet cycle or Condorcet paradox.

 Then,